History of France: Louis XIV (1643–1715)

-Louis XIV, known as the "Sun King", reigned over France from 1643 until 1715 although his strongest period of personal rule did not begin until 1661 after the death of his Italian chief minister Cardinal Mazarin.
-Louis believed in the divine right of kings, which asserts that a monarch is above everyone except God, and is therefore not answerable to the will of his people, the aristocracy, or the Church.
+Louis XIV, known as the "Sun King", reigned over France from 1643 until 1715.
 Louis continued his predecessors' work of creating a centralized state governed from Paris, sought to eliminate remnants of feudalism in France, and subjugated and weakened the aristocracy.
 By these means he consolidated a system of absolute monarchical rule in France that endured until the French Revolution.
 However, Louis XIV's long reign saw France involved in many wars that drained its treasury.

-His reign began during the Thirty Years' War and during the Franco-Spanish war.
-His military architect, Vauban, became famous for his pentagonal fortresses, and Jean-Baptiste Colbert supported the royal spending as much as possible.
-French dominated League of the Rhine fought against the Ottoman Turks at the Battle of Saint Gotthard in 1664.
-The battle was won by the Christians, chiefly through the brave attack of 6,000 French troops led by La Feuillade and Coligny.
+The French-dominated League of the Rhine fought against the Ottoman Turks at the Battle of Saint Gotthard in 1664.
 France fought the War of Devolution against Spain in 1667.
 France's defeat of Spain and invasion of the Spanish Netherlands alarmed England and Sweden.
 With the Dutch Republic they formed the Triple Alliance to check Louis XIV's expansion.
 Louis II de Bourbon had captured Franche-Comté, but in face of an indefensible position, Louis XIV agreed to the peace of Aachen.
-Under its terms, Louis XIV did not annex Franche-Comté but did gain Lille.

-Peace was fragile, and war broke out again between France and the Dutch Republic in the Franco-Dutch War (1672–78).
-Louis XIV asked for the Dutch Republic to resume war against the Spanish Netherlands, but the republic refused.
+War broke out again between France and the Dutch Republic in the Franco-Dutch War (1672–78).
 France attacked the Dutch Republic and was joined by England in this conflict.
 Through targeted inundations of polders by breaking dykes, the French invasion of the Dutch Republic was brought to a halt.
 The Dutch Admiral Michiel de Ruyter inflicted a few strategic defeats on the Anglo-French naval alliance and forced England to retire from the war in 1674.
 Because the Netherlands could not resist indefinitely, it agreed to peace in the Treaties of Nijmegen, according to which France would annex France-Comté and acquire further concessions in the Spanish Netherlands.